charlymr/IRLPDFScanContent/README.md

 ## Overview

-Use this class in to perform a scan an get images or a PDF as result **MINIMUM iOS REQUIREMENT: 13.0**
+Use this class in to perform a scan and get images or a PDF as result.

+**MINIMUM iOS REQUIREMENT: 13.0**

 ## Application plist requirement